vuonghy2442/lonelybot/README.md

 - ``greenfelt``: re-implementation of [Greenfelt](https://greenfelt.net/) based on [Minimal-Klondike](https://github.com/ShootMe/MinimalKlondike) source code
 - ``exact``: converting a 256-bit integer (< 52!) to exact corresponding 52-card permutation

+To input your own game, you can use `convert.py` in `script`, to convert the Solvitaire json format into an exact seed, which then you can input into `lonecli`.
+Currently it only support convert the initial state of the game.

 ## Run methods
 This solver has a few modes